12 Sep All of Our Mistakes Are Never Forgotten

 We’ve secured ourselves in the radar station until a rescue team can come for us.
 We radioed them and were told that it would take two days for a team to reach us.
 There’s no bad weather in sight, so we don’t need to worry about them getting delayed like last time.
 The only thing that we need to be vigilant of is The Shape.

 We’ve agreed to take shifts on watch duty during the night.
 We’re not even sure if it knows that this building is out here, but we don’t want to take any chances.
-All the lights or anything that could give us away is going to be turned off at night.
+All the lights or anything that could give us away are going to be turned off at night.
 We just finished putting sheets of plywood over the windows.
 We found it around the back of the building.
 We’re lucky that it hadn’t rotted outside in the weather yet.
 Each one has a small slit cut in it so we can see outside.

 I better finish typing up this entry.
 We need to get some sleep so we can be on high guard in the next coming days.
 I’m not sure how well I’m going to sleep on a cot in this room though.
 There’s one bedroom here, and we gave it to David.
 The three of us agreed that we should lock ourselves in our own separate rooms at night.
 Even though I trust the two of them, there’s no telling what The Shape could make them do if it finds us.
-It’s best to keep ourselves away from each other at night in case something happens.
-I can never see either of them wanting to hurting anyone.
+It’s best to keep away from each other at night in case something happens.
+I can never see either of them wanting to hurt anyone.
 But right now, any logic just needs to go out the window.
 We aren’t exactly in a normal situation.

 Today went by without any kind of incident.
 We looked out one of the window slits every 10 minutes to scan the surrounding area.
 All we can see is white and the mountains very far off in the distance.